-Public Works personnel are provided with uniforms that are to be worn during work hours.
+Public Works personnel are provided with a uniform allowance for clothing with the City logo uniforms that are to be worn during work hours.

 6-7 Outside Employment

 No City employee may engage in any outside employment which will impair the performance of his/her duties or be detrimental to the City.
 Employees are required to notify the City of any outside employment so that the City may determine whether the outside employment creates a conflict of interest.
 The City Manager may approve outside employment with or without conditions.